rust-lang/rust-wiki-backup/Note-development-roadmap.md

 Closures have to encode their kind (whether they copy their environment, uniquely copy the unique parts, or only hold a safe reference to it).
 Currently this is indicated by a sigil: `fn@` or `fn~` or `fn&` or such.
 We're likely to change this to one of the kind names trailing the word `fn`.
 That is, call it `fn:copy` or `fn:send`.

+## Memory model changes

+### Remove modes and last-use analysis, use unary `move` and borrowed (region) pointers

+This is simply removing code that has proven too difficult to predict and control in practice, and is now redundant with first class borrowed pointers.

+### Turn `mut` into a full type constructor

+We have tried this several times in the past to little success, but Niko believes there is a reasonably good chance that `mut` will work better as a full type constructor rather than a slot-qualifier.
+This is one of the larger unknowns in the current roadmap.

+### Add a `const` kind and freeze/thaw operations

+The `const` kind should be arriving in 0.3 (it represents types with no mutable substructure, anywhere inside them, and no `@`-boxes; these are "as good as" held in read-only memory, form the perspective of concurrent access).
+Freezing and thawing values into and out of the `const` kind should be possible, so long as they are of type `send` (that is, fully owned during the freeze or thaw process).

+### Type-reflection system

+A very preliminary form of this should arrive in 0.3: type descriptors contain a compiler-generated function that calls visitor-methods on a predefined intrinsic visitor interface.
+This enables reflecting on a value without knowing its type (with some supporting library work).
+Much existing code will gradually shift over to this interface, as it subsumes a number of other tasks the compiler and runtime are currently doing as special cases.

 ## Compilation and linkage-model changes

 There are a bunch of changes in here, all inter-related.
 They're mostly agreed-on though.